Annual Meeting and Elections

 Jeff Nelson

 Jeff Nelson, Lakeville, seeks election in District 1.
-Jeff is a 24-year Dakota Electric member with a keen interest in renewable energy.
+Jeff is a 25-year Dakota Electric member with a keen interest in renewable energy.
 He received his master’s degree in taxation and worked for 21 years at the accounting firm PwC as a managing director/CPA before retiring in 2020.
 At PwC, he co-led PwC’s Like Kind Exchange Technology Practice.
 He has designed and installed off-the-grid solar and wind power systems at his Minnesota cabin.
-He is an active member of Lakeville Friends of the Environment, the Sierra Club, Fresh Energy and MRES; and works to support environmental stewardship within his community.
+He is an active member of Lakeville Friends of the Environment, the Sierra Club, CURE, Fresh Energy, Minnesota Farmers Union, Citizen Climate Lobby, and MRES, and works to support environmental stewardship within his community.
 As a father and grandfather, Jeff is committed to leaving an energy secure future for our children.

 District 2

-Don Vasatka, Eagan, seeks election in District 3.
-Don is a 42-year member of Dakota Electric.
-He has 31 years of financial leadership experience including his current position with an investment consulting firm providing analytical expertise to pension plans.
-He serves on the Eagan Energy and Environment Advisory Commission and the finance/governance committee of Northeast Investment Cooperative.
-His previous experience at US Bank includes credit policy, finance, budgeting, operations, and cost control.
+Donald (Don) Vasatka, Eagan, seeks election in District 3.
+Don is a 44-year member of Dakota Electric and has 32 years of financial leadership experience including his current position with an investment consulting firm providing analytical expertise to pension plans.
+He serves on the Sustainable Eagan Advisory Commission and served eight years on the finance/governance committee of Northeast Investment Cooperative.
+His previous US Bank experience includes credit policy, finance, budgeting, operations and cost control.
 He has owned and managed an independent retail organization.
-He holds a bachelor’s degree in business and an MBA from the University of Minnesota Carlson School of Management.
-Don and his wife Pat’s rooftop solar and electric vehicle were featured on the Minnesota Renewable Energy Society’s Solar Home Tour and Fresh Energy. https://fresh-energy.org/don-and-pat-say-yes-to-clean-energy
+He holds a bachelor’s degree in business and an MBA from the Carlson School of Management.
+Don’s rooftop solar and electric vehicle were featured on the Minnesota Renewable Energy Society’s Solar Home Tour and Fresh Energy. https://fresh-energy.org/don-and-pat-say-yes-to-clean-energy

 District 4